-Our office requires that a list of all program participants and staff, including contact information, is provided to the U.S. Embassy or Consulate located in the country where your program is held. our office will assist in getting this information to the appropriate consular office.
+The OSA requires that a list of all program participants and staff, including contact information, is provided to the U.S. Embassy or Consulate located in the country where your program is held.
+The OSA will assist in getting this information to the appropriate consular office.
 In addition, each individual on the program must complete the Department of State travel registration online by going to https://step.state.gov/step/.

-You must also identify and provide our office with the following information prior to ii.
-Travel Assistance
+You must also identify and provide the OSA with the following information prior to departure:

-- •departuleocal police telephone number
+- Local police telephone number

 - U.S. Embassy and/or Consulate telephone number

 - Telephone where you can be reached